 Fourier series, Continuous and Discrete Fourier transforms, Convolution, Laplace transform, Sturm-Liouville theory, Orthogonal functions.
 Applications in signal and image processing, as well as in the solution of ordinary and partial differential equations.
 Numerical Fourier analysis and the FFT.

-Method of assessment: Flexible assessment Prerequisite pass modules: Mathematics 114, 144 or Engineering Mathematics 115, 145
+• Mathematics 114, 144 or Engineering Mathematics 115, 145